 To qualify as AXA transition bonds, these loans – and the projects they finance – must meet certain criteria.
 The first of these is a dynamic emissions target.
 In other words, we’re more interested in the extent to which the carbon emissions are reduced than in their absolute level.
 Green bonds are used in the latter scenario: These are focused on current emissions and are only used to finance projects that are already having a positive effect on climate and the environment.
 In our example, company A would probably raise finance through green bonds while company B would use transition bonds.

-Thus transition bonds close the gap between green projects that are suitable for green bond financing and those that are not yet sufficiently suitable but are nonetheless important for decarbonizing the economy.
+Thus transition bonds close the gap between sustainable projects that are suitable for green bond financing and those that do not yet reduce carbon emissions or only do so to a limited extent but are nonetheless important for decarbonizing the economy.

 Electricity production: Loans to an electricity generating company in an Asian emerging-market country that is currently dependent on coal.
 These loans are earmarked for the development of gas-fired power plants.
 In fast-growing emerging-market countries, gas will likely play a major role in the transition to a low-carbon economy.